riot/riot.github.io/api.md

 #### Component shell interface

 The Riot.js compiler just creates a shell object that will be transformed internally by riot to create the [component object](#component-interface).
-If want to build this shell object manually it's worth to understand its interface first:
+If you want to build this shell object manually it's worth to understand its interface first:

 ```ts
 interface RiotComponentShell<P = object, S = object> {